 She has been on the cutting edge of MBA admissions for the last 15 years.
 After completing her MBA, Brett served on the Wharton Admissions Committee, reading hundreds of applications, interviewing applicants across the U.S. and Asia and gaining an inside perspective into the admissions process at one of the world’s most competitive programs.
 Since 2005 she has been advising applicants full-time on their admissions strategies and has personally helped thousands from across the globe gain acceptance to the world’s elite MBA programs.

 When working with clients she is known for her no-holds-barred style, clearly delivering feedback that others might be reluctant to share.
 This direct style, coupled with her thoughtful and creative insights, provide critical perspective for each of her clients.
-She also serves as president of our industry’s primary professional development group, the Association of International Graduate Admissions Consultants.
+She also served two terms as president of our industry’s primary professional development group, the Association of International Graduate Admissions Consultants.

 Outside of the office, Brett is very active in both the Wharton and Yale alumni clubs.
 With a competitive spirit that dates back to her days as a varsity runner at Yale, Brett is also an accomplished ballroom dancer, challenging couples across the nation.